Already On Google But Not Getting Leads? 3 Google Business Profile Fixes for Vancouver Wellness Practices

 Log onto your GBP and update your precious business description with clear, relevant local keywords and benefit-driven language.

-“I help women in [which ever city you serve] relieve chronic stress through holistic massage therapy.
+“I help women in Vancouver [or which ever city you serve] relieve chronic stress through holistic massage therapy.
 With over 10 years of experience, I specialize in pain relief, prenatal care and trauma-informed touch.”

 Reading this, doesn’t it seem so obvious and clear what this business is about?
-This is sooooooo important, it helps Google and your potential clients know exactly who you are and if you are exactly what they need.
-BADABINGBADA BOOM.
+This is so important, it helps Google and your potential clients know exactly who you are and if you are exactly what they need.

 Your city or service area